reptoralabs/Vanguard-Toggler/README.md

 ## I'm not computer savvy, is there an easier way?

-Yes, you can download an .exe [here](https://github.com/reptoralabs/Vanguard-Toggler/releases).
+Eventually, you will be able to download it [here](https://github.com/reptoralabs/Vanguard-Toggler/releases).
+I am currently having trouble building an executable file.

 ## How do I use this?